RobZyg/Assessment-Task-3/index.md

 #### What’s in our future?

-When our Clear Drive has been successfully developed, launched, and is being downloaded, our teams attention will turn to the future.
+When our ClearDrive has been successfully developed, launched, and is being downloaded, our teams attention will turn to the future.
 Other than troubleshooting any problems or bugs and continuing marketing campaigns, we hope to be largely free to go in a number of directions.
 These future goals all largely aim as increasing App use, and working towards achieving our overall goal of safer roads.
 It is important to note that these ideas will most likely change with time, as our vision and methods of achieving our goals shift or change.

 As previously mentioned, distracted driving has become an increasingly large issue in Australia, and more and more steps are being made to bring it to the forefront of public awareness.
-As governments, charities and businesses all increase their spending and efforts to decrease distracted driving, it is our hope Clear Drive can make use of such campaigns.
+As governments, charities and businesses all increase their spending and efforts to decrease distracted driving, it is our hope ClearDrive can make use of such campaigns.

 In 2015, Victoria launched a four year road safety plan ‘Towards Zero,’ which hopes to reduce road fatalities by 20% over 5 years.
 A major focus of this initiative is combating distracted driving, and investing in raising awareness amongst drivers, while also encouraging the use of technology to combat it.
 This plan, which is spearheaded by several major local branches of government including Vic Police and TAC, plans to spend over a billion dollars improving road safety.

-Providing Clear Drive can present itself as a viable and successful app in reducing road deaths, such initiatives as Towards Zero could prove highly beneficial in a multitude of ways.
+Providing ClearDrive can present itself as a viable and successful app in reducing road deaths, such initiatives as Towards Zero could prove highly beneficial in a multitude of ways.
 Firstly, we can pitch to the Victorian Government to invest in our platform, considering their goals align with ours.
-This would give us a financial infusion needed to both develop Clear Drive further, while continuing our marketing campaign.
+This would give us a financial infusion needed to both develop ClearDrive further, while continuing our marketing campaign.
 Secondly, we can appeal for Towards Zero to advertise our app in their own advertising and media.
 The Towards Zero sites refers how it will ‘trial automated and connected vehicle technology in Victoria’ to reduce road deaths.
 As such an app, we hope to potentially partner with the Toward Zero initiative to increase our own number of downloads.

 We also hope to increase Clear Drives effectiveness by investing and developing its technological capabilities.
 Currently, our plan restricts Clear Drives to being used when a user of the app switches it on, on their mobile device.
 As enabling and then disabling an app every time a person drives can be cumbersome and time consuming, we envision this resulting is less and less use as time goes on after the initial download.

 Our team has developed two potential remedies to this problem.
-Firstly, incorporating Clear Drive to use GPS, or Smart Phones Magnetometer’s to automatically detect when an individual is driving.
-When Clear Drive can detect such rapid movement, it would then automatically enable itself, and then disable itself when such movement has stopped or slowed.
+Firstly, incorporating ClearDrive to use GPS, or Smart Phones Magnetometer’s to automatically detect when an individual is driving.
+When ClearDrive can detect such rapid movement, it would then automatically enable itself, and then disable itself when such movement has stopped or slowed.
 This would obviously have drawbacks for passengers of cars, or users travelling on trains, trams or busses.
 The second option addresses this problem, but most likely be harder to develop.

 Our second option will not rely on the phone itself to detect movement, but on the Bluetooth function.
-If we can configure Clear Drive to recognise and enable itself when the mobile device is paired with a nearby car, its function will become automatic.
+If we can configure ClearDrive to recognise and enable itself when the mobile device is paired with a nearby car, its function will become automatic.
 The main drawbacks of this at the moment however, are that not all cars use pairing technology, and not all drivers use the pairing technology of their cars.

-Whatever option we do decide to pursue, our goals for the future are focused on developing Clear Drive by securing more support, and increasing its technological ability.
+Whatever option we do decide to pursue, our goals for the future are focused on developing ClearDrive by securing more support, and increasing its technological ability.

 #### How we are different